deepaktwr/BitFrames/README.md

 ```xml
 frame:shouldSortImages
 ```
-it true, it'll sort the image based on primary and secondary count provided
+if true, it'll sort the image based on primary and secondary count provided

 ```xml
 frame:colorCombination